Propagation of chaos in path spaces via information theory: Introduction

 \section{Introduction}

-The interacting particle system, mostly built upon basic physical laws including Newton's second law, has received growing popularity these years in the study of both natural and social sciences.
-Practical application of such large-scale interacting particle systems includes groups of birds \cite{cucker2007emergent}, consensus clusters in opinion dynamics \cite{motsch2014heterophilious}, chemotaxis of bacteria \cite{horstmann20031970}, etc. Despite its strong applicability, the theoretical analysis and practical computation for the interacting particle system is rather complicated, mainly due to the fact that the particle number $N$ is very large in many practical settings (usually larger than $10^{20}$).
-One classical strategy to reduce this complexity is to study instead the ``mean-field" regime, namely, the limiting (nonlinear) partial differential equation describing the behavior as $N \rightarrow \infty$, where particles interact with each other at long range so that one obtains a one-body model instead the original many-body one.
-The mean-field equation appeared early in the last century, for instance, Jeans proposed one to study the galactic dynamics in 1915 \cite{jeans1915theory}.
-In the past decades, much work has been done to study the mean-field behaviors of various kinds of interacting particle systems \cite{georges1996dynamical,lasry2007mean,lu2023two,golse2016mean,natalini2020mean}.
-In particular, through the study of propagation of chaos (a phenomenon that the chaotic property, namely, some weak convergence of the joint law for the interacting particle system to the mean-field equation as $N \rightarrow \infty$, is propagated along time $t$) in various settings \cite{chaintron2022propagation,chaintron2022propagation2,jabin2018quantitative,jabin2017mean,muntean2016macroscopic,chen2023uniform}.
+The interacting particle system, mostly built upon basic physical laws including Newton's second law, has received growing popularity \tcb{recent} years in the study of both natural and social sciences.
+Practical application of such large-scale interacting particle systems includes groups of birds \cite{cucker2007emergent}, consensus clusters in opinion dynamics \cite{motsch2014heterophilious}, chemotaxis of bacteria \cite{horstmann20031970}, etc. Despite its strong applicability, the theoretical analysis and practical computation for the interacting particle system is rather complicated, mainly due to the fact that the particle number $N$ is very large in many practical settings.
+One classical strategy to reduce this complexity is to study instead the ``mean-field" regime.
+The limiting partial differential equation (mean-field equation) is used to describe the behavior of the particle system as $N \rightarrow \infty$. \tcb{This approximation allows one to obtain a one-body model instead of the original many-body one.
+For instance, Jeans proposed a mean-field equation to study the galactic dynamics in 1915 \cite{jeans1915theory}.
+Much work has been done to study the mean-field behaviors of various kinds of interacting particle systems \cite{georges1996dynamical,lasry2007mean,lu2023two,golse2016mean,natalini2020mean} in the past decades.}

-The prevalent method in analysing mean field limits is based on Dobrushin's Estimate, which is proposed in 1979 by Dobrushin etc. \cite{dobrushin1979vlasov} to study the stability of the mean-field characteristic flow in terms of Wasserstein distances.
-Dubrushin-type analysis has now been a classical tool in mean field limits for Valsov-type equations during these decades.
-Based on Dubrushin-type analysis, one can then prove the mean-field limit for the deterministic system ($\sigma = 0$) in a finite time interval $[0,T]$ in terms of Wasserstein distances \cite{braun1977vlasov,neunzert2006approximation,golse2016mean}.
-By considering trajectory controls, the mean-field limit for stochastic systems with Lipschitz kernel $K$ is established \cite{sznitman1991topics,graham1996asymptotic,guillin2021kinetic}.

-Another useful estimate on chaos qualification is the analysis on relative entropy (or equivalently, KL-divergence).
-Recently, in terms of KL-divergence, the propagation of chaos for Vlasov-type systems was proved \cite{jabin2016mean} by assuming the interaction kernel $K$ is bounded, and systems with singular kernels were also studied mainly by introducing the KL-divergence (relative entropy) \cite{jabin2018quantitative}, modulated energy \cite{serfaty2020mean}, or modulated free energy \cite{bresch2020mean}.